ManibalanPerumal/ManibalanPerumal/README.md

 - 📫 How to reach me ...

 ## 💬 About Me
-- I'm someone who is passionate about GNU/Linux and likes to write code.
-I love Programming and understand how the things works and I'm very much pssionate about learning new technologies..
+- I'm someone who is passionate about Linux and likes to automate the boring repeative tasks.
+I love Programming and understand how the things works.
+- I'm very much pssionate about learning new technologies..
+-

 ## 📅 Hobbies
 - Solve programming problems at Codeforces, UVa, LeetCode